 The weather must always be taken into account when leaving for a summit attempt.
 Unfortunately, weather changes, and in the mountains, it often changes faster than we can react, causing potentially dangerous situations.
 Hence, Sabah Park has the right to close or temporarily halted any climbing activity to the summit of Mount Kinabalu due to extreme bad weather.
 Summit gate will only be re-opened once the weather returns to normal.

 8. What if I got injured during my climb?

 If you need emergency assistance/injured, inform to your mountain guide immediately.
 They will assess your condition and decide whether you still fit to proceed.
-For more serious case, mountain guide will alert the Mountain Search and Rescue Unit (Mosar).
+For more serious cases, mountain guide will alert the Mountain Search and Rescue Unit (Mosar).
 The Mosar teams are auxiliary firefighters under the Malaysian Fire and Rescue Department.
 Mosar was first established in June 2015.
-Currently, there are 40 Mosar members comprising full time mountain guides, and their tasks are to escort visitors up Mount Kinabalu as well as provide search and rescue operation in in the event of an emergency.
+Currently, there are 40 Mosar members comprising full-time mountain guides, and their tasks are to escort visitors up Mount Kinabalu as well as provide search and rescue operations in the event of an emergency.
 For minor injuries or other reasons, you can be charged RM400 per KM for the porter team to carry you down or up the mountain.
-Please note that every climber who rescue by Mosar team will be send over to Ranau Hospital for doctor assessment and further treatment.
+Please note that every climber who rescues by Mosar team will be sent over to Ranau Hospital for doctor assessment and further treatment.

 9. Are there any health restrictions and requirements?